 The arcade game is deceptively simple, with only a four-position joystick needed to guide the character around the maze, Iwatani’s nod to newcomers to the arcade and women who might not be familiar with video games.
 However, with each successive screen, the ghosts get faster and their time of blue-invulnerability less.
 Tension is added with a steady whining sound effect that increases in pitch as the game is played.
 The game is an absolute smash in Japan, following Space Invader‘s lead in causing another Yen shortage nationwide as tens of thousands of Puckman machines start gobbling them up.

 With its distribution deal with Namco via Galaxian, Bally/Midway has the first option to license the game for the US, but freshly appointed Bally Manufacturing president Robert E. Mullane amazingly declines the offer, calling the game “silly”.
 Previous games dealing with a maze playfield, such as Atari’s Gotcha (1973) and Sega’s Head-On (1979), have failed to cement the maze-game as a solid avenue for arcade success.
-Even Midway themselves had tried their hand with the genre in 1976 with The Amazing Maze Game.
+Even Midway themselves had tried their hand with the genre in 1976 with Amazing Maze.
 Why confine players to a small box filled with walls, when the rest of the games in the arcade are putting them into the cockpits of space-faring battle ships?
 All of this might factor into Mullane’s question at the time, “Who plays maze games anymore?”.
 His decision to pass on Puckman is overruled by fellow executives, including boosters like Midway Marketing VP Stanley Jarocki, who immediately sees the novelty of the game’s premise after a viewing in Namco’s development labs in Japan.
 Midway ultimately signs the deal for the North American Puckman license.

 In the translation to North America, the names of the ghosts are westernized to Blinky, Pinky, Inky and Clyde.
 The name of the game and its main character is changed as well, to Pac-Man, in order to discourage vandals from replacing the P in Puckman with an F. Bally/Midway releases the game in North America in October of 1980.
-In the face of Mullane’s indifference, the game goes on to become one of the most popular arcade game of all time, selling 100,000 units in America alone (along with countless unauthorized clones), breaking the previous 70,000 sales record set by Atari’s Asteroids.
+In the face of Mullane’s indifference, the game goes on to become one of the most popular arcade games of all time, selling 100,000 units in America alone (along with countless unauthorized clones), breaking the previous 70,000 sales record set by Atari’s Asteroids.
 In the rest of the world, there’s somewhere in the neighbourhood of 300,000 units sold.
 About a billion dollars a year lands in Pac-Man coin-boxes, one quarter at a time.
 It’s also the first video game to spawn a massive merchandising bonanza, starting with T-shirts and then rapidly expanding to over 50 manufacturers making over 200 different items: jackets, sweaters, coffee cups, stuffed dolls, bed sheets, cereal, board-games, underwear, pasta, towels…you name it, it has Pac-Man’s yellow mug and logo on it.
-All this bric a pac equals between 8 – 10 million dollars in gross profits in merchandising alone for Midway.
+All this bric-a-pac equals between 8 – 10 million dollars in gross profits in merchandising alone for Midway.
 By late 1982, there are over 600 licensed products.

 I Got A Fever!